All Episodes

 So what we did learn was aluminum is the only thing that actually gets recycled.

-And aluminum is subsidizing any of the small amount of recycle that's happening for plastic and also glass, because metal is a valuable material.
+And aluminum is subsidizing any of the small amount of recycling that's happening for plastic and also glass because metal is a valuable material.

-You melt it down, they can put it in bricks, you can sell those bricks for I forget what the price of aluminum is now.
+You can sell those bricks for, I forget what the price of aluminum is now.

 So cans from a recycling standpoint, if you're talking about environmentally friendly, that's a big word.